vikashshaarma007/-REST_Framework/README.md

     4. Hibernate will automatically create a table -> Campaign, CampaignResult, Agent
     5. Add sample data to the table using Postgresql pgadmin tools
     6. Ren web browser at localhost: 8080/
-    7. Add,Get, Update, Delete records from the web app
+    7. Add, Fatch, Update, Delete records from the web app
    ```